MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/basics/creatingfigures.md

 * **Stack Tools:**
     * `Image > Stacks`: Provides many tools for handling image stacks (3D or time-lapse).
 Examples: create projections (`Image > Stacks > Z Project...`), extract sub-stacks (`Image > Stacks > Tools > Make Substack...`), split or merge stacks.

-* **Image Properties:**
-    * `Image > Properties...`: View and edit image metadata, such as pixel size, z-step (for 3D), units, number of channels/frames, and more.
-Essential for correct scaling and for ensuring accurate time or z-position in figures.

 ---